 Greenwich has everything.
 Royal connections, UNESCO listed architecture, fantastic museums, the Cutty Sark and, of course, the meridian.
-Now one of the stars of the show, the Painted Hall Greenwich is back after five years shrouded in scaffolding.
+Star of the show for me is the Painted Hall Greenwich.

 Old Royal Naval College Painted Hall Greenwich